Szprotawa: History

 During World War II the Germans established two forced labour units of the prisoner-of-war camp in Żagań (then Sagan), intended for Italian and Soviet POWs.
-During the final stages of the war, 90 percent of the town was destroyed.
-After the local Nazi representatives had fled, the town was evacuated January 2, 1945.
-The city was occupied by the Red Army in the spring of 1945.
-After the war, the redrawn in the Potsdam Agreement placed the town, once again, inside Poland.
-The town's German population was expelled and the town was resettled by Poles.
+During the final stages of the war, 90% of the town was destroyed.
+After most of the local population had fled, the town was evacuated on January 2, 1945, and was occupied by the Red Army in the spring of 1945.
+After the war, per the Potsdam Agreement, the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+What little was left of the town's German population was expelled and the town was rebuilt and settled by Poles.

+In the following years, the Polish anti-communist resistance was active, including the nationwide Home Army-NIE-Freedom and Independence Association and the local Walcząca Polska (Fighting Poland) and Tajna Organizacja Podziemna (Secret Underground Organization) organizations.

 From 1950 to 1975, the town served as a capital of a poviat.

 In 2024, the town was affected by the 2024 Central European floods with parts of the town being evacuated.